jsdoc2md/jsdoc-parse/README.md

 Jsdoc-annotated javascript source files in, [dmd](https://github.com/75lb/dmd) input data out.

 ##Compatible Platforms
-Currently MacOSX and Linux only.
-Windows support coming as soon as [this upstream bug](https://github.com/jsdoc3/jsdoc/issues/713) is fixed.
+Tested on Mac OSX, Linux, Windows 8.1 and Windows XP.

 ##As a command-line tool
 Useful for quick access to the data..